Valued rank-metric codes: The framework of skew algebras

 \subsection{Module endomorphisms}

 The following assumptions will be valid until the end of the present section.
 Let $S/R$ be a $G$-Galois extension of local principal ideal rings.
-In other words, there exists a $G$-Galois extension of rings $\tilde{S}/\tilde{R}$ such that the following properties hold: \begin{enumerate}[label=$(\arabic*)$] \item the rings $\tilde{R}$ and $\tilde{S}$ are local principal ideal domains, equivalently DVRs, \item the rings $R$ and $S$ are quotient rings of $\tilde{R}$ and $\tilde{S}$, respectively, \item the following natural diagram is commutative
+In other words, there exists a $G$-Galois extension of rings $\tilde{S}/\tilde{R}$ such that the following properties hold: \begin{enumerate}[label=$(\arabic*)$] \item the rings $\tilde{R}$ and $\tilde{S}$ are local principal ideal domains, equivalently DVRs, \item the rings $R$ and $S$ are quotient rings of $\tilde{R}$ and $\tilde{S}$, respectively, that is, there exist ideals $I_R$ of $\tilde{R}$ and $I_S$ of $\tilde{S}$ such that $R=\tilde{R}/I_R$ and $S=\tilde{S}/I_S$ \footnote{Equivalently, either $I_R=I_S=0$ or there exists $k$ such that $R=\tilde{R}/\tilde{R}\omega^k$ and $S=\tilde{S}/\tilde{S}\omega^k$.
+Note that the case when the ideals are non-trivial covers the case of all finite commutative chain rings; cf.\ \cite{hou2004enumeration}}, \item the following natural diagram is commutative.

 \end{enumerate} In particular, if the maximal ideal $\m_{\tilde{R}}$ of $\tilde{R}$ is equal to $\tilde{R}\omega$, then, for each nonnegative integer $k$, we have that $\m_{\tilde{R}}^k=\tilde{R}\omega^k$.
 Moreover, thanks to Proposition \ref{prop:iso-phi}(2), the modules $S$ and $\tilde{S}$ are free over $R$ and $\tilde{R}$, respectively.
 For each nonnegative integer $i$, we denote by $\Res(R,i)$ the quotient ring of $R$ by the $i$-th power of its maximal ideal $\m_R$ and we set $\overline{R}=\Res(R,1)$.